GarrettJudd/Azure-UK-NHS/IaaS WebApp/Azure Security and Compliance Blueprint - UK NHS IaaS WebApp Overview.md

 ## Architecture diagram and components

 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes aweb tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.

+For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
+Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
+All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
+As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

+The entire solution is built upon Azure Storage which customers configure from the Azure portal.
+Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
+Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data as a second copy will be stored in a separate location hundreds of miles away.

+For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
+System health is monitored through Azure Monitor.
+Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

+Azure SQL Database is commonly managed through SQL Server Management Studio (SSMS), which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection.

 A management bastion host provides a secure connection for administrators to access deployed resources. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20UK%20NHS%20IaaS%20WebApp%20Reference%20Architect.png)